macgruap/whisper-telegram/README.md

 - `TELEGRAM_ID` (Optional): Your Telegram User ID
   - If you set this, only you will be able to interact with the bot.
   - To get your ID, message `@userinfobot` on Telegram.
-- `EDIT_WAIT_SECONDS` (Optional): Amount of seconds to wait between edits
-  - This is set to `1` by default, but you can increase if you start getting a lot of `Too Many Requests` errors.
 - Save the file, and rename it to `.env`.
 > **Note** Make sure you rename the file to _exactly_ `.env`!
 The program won't work otherwise.